 Institutions and policies

-Institutions are the systems of rule in which policies are made and innovations generated.
+Institutions are the systems of rule in which policies are made and innovations are generated.
 Effective institutions are needed to improve agricultural productivity and profitability, reduce poverty, hunger and malnutrition.
-A conducive policy and regulatory environment is essential for farmers, processors and traders to adopt the technical and institutional innovations that will foster the transformation from a food-supplying to an interrelated system where food and non-food biomass is suitably produced, processed and traded.
+A conducive policy and regulatory environment is essential for farmers, processors and traders to adopt the technical and institutional innovations that will foster the transformation from a food-supplying to an interrelated bio-economy system where food and non-food biomass is suitably produced, processed, used and traded.

 This thematic area features contributions related to